 Once the clinical suspicion of heart failure is entertained, certain tests are carried out to ascertain the presence and cause of heart failure.
 In a new patient with suspected heart failure a blood test is done to assess BHP (Brain Natriuretic Peptide); if it is raised more than 100 pg/ml, there is a strong possibility of heart failure.
 ECG and Chest X ray are routinely done and an echocardiogram reveals the functioning of the heart.
 A nuclear scan of the heart called MUGA scan accurately assesses the pumping efficacy of the heart.
 An evaluation for precipitating efficacy of the heart.
 An evaluation for precipitating factors is also done, with specific tests to rule out reversible causes such as metabolic or hormonal disturbances and infection.

-The treatment consists in removing the underlying cause, removing the precipitating factors and containing the disease.
+Congestive Heart Failure Treatments involves removal of the underlying cause, removal of the precipitating factors and containing the disease.
 General measures include rest, administration of O2, sedation, salt and fluid restriction.

 - Decrease the fluid overload (diuretics)